dustinpfister/blog_posts/_posts/nodejs-filesystem-create-write-stream.md

 layout: post
 categories: node.js
 id: 262
-updated: 2018-08-23 14:35:57
+updated: 2018-08-23 14:38:30
-version: 1.7
+version: 1.8
 ---

 In [node.js](https://nodejs.org/en/) streams come up often, even with the most simple of examples will typically involve logging something to the standard output which is a kind of stream.
-In this post I will be writing about the fs.createWriteStream method in the node.js built in file system module, and why that is often a better choice for writing to a file compared to other options in that module.
+In this post I will be writing about the [fs.createWriteStream method](https://nodejs.org/docs/latest-v8.x/api/fs.html) in the node.js built in file system module, and why that is often a better choice for writing to a file compared to other options in that module.

 <!-- more -->